nnamdiilokah/kickstarter-analysis/README.md

    ### Challenges and Difficulties Encountered
    + Date conversion had to be done in order to do proper analysis using the Timestamp Coverter Tool online in the link here: https://www.epochconverter.com

    + I encountered difficulties in navigating data across sheets.
-To ameliorate this, i had to use the freeze pane function in excel to create panes and make it easier to navigate across data.
+To ameliorate this, I had to use the freeze pane function in excel to create panes and make it easier to navigate across data.

 ## Results